UNA Women Affinity Group

 Lady Tee Thompson, UNA Women Legacy Co-Chair

-Lady Tee Thompson is not merely a leader; she is a movement in motion, embodying the architecture of transformation across continents and generations.
-Globally recognized as a Transformational Architect, she has directly influenced more than one million lives through mentorship, advocacy, and intergenerational leadership that forges critical linkages between grassroots realities and global policy frameworks.
+Lady Tee Thompson has directly influenced more than one million lives through mentorship, advocacy, and intergenerational leadership that forges critical linkages between grassroots realities and global policy frameworks.
 Her innovation is both bold and practical.
-Through AgroBiz.org, she pioneered the concept of “DigiRoots”, creating equitable pathways into agribusiness for women and youth historically excluded by unlocking the digital economy through mobile-friendly platforms for agri-freelancing, remote work, and e-commerce in underserved and unserved areas.
+Through AgroBiz.org, she pioneered the concept of “DigiRoots”, creating equitable pathways into agribusiness for women and youth historically excluded by unlocking the digital economy through mobile-friendly platforms for agri-freelancing, remote work, and e-commerce in underserved arenas.
 To date, she has trained 10,000 women entrepreneurs and scaled enterprises valued at $60 million USD, providing clear evidence that empowerment and prosperity can coexist and reinforce one another.

-Becoming a tactician to nobility, whether heads of state, royalty, or high-ranking global leaders, requires a blend of strategy, discretion, cultural fluency, and demonstrated value.
-Lady Thompson exemplifies these qualities.
 Her ability to translate complex global challenges into actionable strategies makes her a trusted voice in shaping legacies of equity and justice.
 Her trajectory has been honored at the highest levels of governance and civic leadership.
 She has received commendations from the White House, the U.S. Departments of Commerce and Labor, and recognition by global leaders such as President Barack Obama.
-She is a recipient of the Black History Achievement Award, UACO Women of the Decade, Mentor of the Year for WBENC, commendations from multiple District Attorneys, and acknowledgments from Congressional leaders, governors, and state senate bodies spanning across Arizona, California, Georgia, Michigan, Maryland, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, and Tennessee, alongside recognition from international forums.
+She is a recipient of the Black History Achievement Award, UACO Women of the Decade, Mentor of the Year for WBENC, commendations from multiple District Attorneys, and acknowledgments from Congressional leaders and bodies.

 MaryAnn Ngozi Obidike, UNA Women Co-Chair